garlandxie/ECOEVO_env_filt/README.md

     scale
     - [land_use_500.csv](data/intermediate_data/land_use_500.csv): a dataset with specific landcover classes (e.g.,impervious surface) at a 500m spatial scale
-    - [ses_mdf.csv](data/intermediate_data/ses_mfd.csv): a dataset with the calculated standardized mean functional distances for each site

 - Output
   -  [Data appendix output](output/data_appendix_output): contains files with figures, tables and other output presented in the Data Appendix